wrunneals/Tetris/README.md

 # Tetris
  Tetris game writen with pygame.
+Still has some bugs...